-45. What is the MAIN IDEA of the 6th paragraph?

-- A) Body marking means a search for identity. - B) Scarring is the least popular body marking. - rd eason .ae their sk C) There are many reasons why people have tattoos. - D) People decorate their skins in various different ways.
+- 45. What is the MAIN IDEA of the 6th paragraph? - A) Body marking means a search for identity. - ay peop. ans in varie B) Scarring is the least popular body marking. - C) There are many reasons why people have tattoos. - D) People decorate their skins in various different ways.

-COPY YOUR ANSWERS ONTO YOUR OPTICAL FORM.
+NOW, COPY YOUR ANSWERS ONTO YOUR OPTICAL FORM.